|Hong Kong Subway Map|

 Tickets & Fares

 Hong Kong's subway utilizes a stage fare system.
-Single-ticket, one-way fares range from HKS4 to HK$26, depending on the distance.
+Single-ticket, one-way fares range from HK$3.5 to HK$55, depending on the distance.
 If using Octopus Card, you can enjoy a discounted fare.
 Credit card-size plastic train tickets are inserted into slots at entry turnstiles, retrieved, and inserted again at exits.

 Unlike most other forms of public transport in that city, the MTR is very rarely affected by traffic jam and bad weather.
-The trains run from 05:30 or 06:00 to 01:00 the next day, seven days a week, all 365 days of the year.
+The trains run from early morning till late night, seven days a week, all 365 days of the year.
 High frequency schedules ensure tourists will never have to wait more than a few minutes for another train during rush hours, 08:30 to 09:00 and 18:00 to 19:00.

 All of the trains and most of the subway stations are air-conditioned to create a relaxed, hassle-free environment.
 Visitors will find the journey a pleasant one especial during the hot, humid summer months.
 Almost all of the subway stations are equipped with multiple, clearly identified exits for travelers' convenience.
 Platforms at all MTR stations are linked to the stations' main concourses by escalators.
 While on the concourses themselves, passengers can discover minibanks and kiosks selling daily necessities plus other auxiliary services items such as sale of books, magazines, cakes and cosmetics.
 Moreover, many trains broadcast news coverage.
 When riding on the East Rail, West Rail and Ma On Shan lines, passengers can even catch regularly undated audio-visual news bulletins from Newline Express.